KHEngineering/RoboRio/faq/motor.md

 ---

 ##Do Talons and Victors still have limited resolution compared to Jaguars?
 The overall PWM resolution has been increased (from ~8 bits to ~11) but Jaguars still, by default, use a wider input range than Victors or Talons and thus will have a finer resolution.

 The cRIO through the NI 9403 has a resolution of 6.525 us between updates to the PWM signals.

 The roboRIO has a resolution of 1 us between updates to the PWM signals.
-The only reason the "bits of resolution" went up (that Kevin mentioned) was to make sure the whole range could still be covered at the new smaller period between updates.
+The only reason the "bits of resolution" went up was to make sure the whole range could still be covered at the new smaller period between updates.

 ---